EasierMTL/chinese-translation-app/server/chinese_translation_api/scripts/EVALUATION_REG.md

 The average sentence BLEU was much more realistic (0.228).

+- Note: This was done with 10k samples and 4 workers

 ![](images/quantized_bleu.png)

 The average sentence BLEU was only slightly less (0.221), but the model evaluation was almost 15 minutes faster!
 That's approximately a 32% increase speed for only a 3% decrease in performance.

+- Note: This was done with the same parameters as the previous experiment.

+## Corpus Level BLEU

+The previous experiment used average sentence BLEU and they averaged around 0.22.
+However, this value was much lower than the official BLEU reported on the page (~0.35).
+The reason may be that the BLEU was calculated corpus level.

+I then added support for that and ran the experiments with 6 workers for 10k samples: